franciscofrade870/Pen-Tetsting-Live-Targets/README.md

 Vulnerability #1: SQL Injection

 Description:
 In ` 104.198.208.81 ` has a tab called ` Find a Salesperson `.
-Once thing I noticed was at the very bottom it shows a SQLi test.
+Once thing I noticed was the id numbers with each salesperson, so this tells me that there is an account that is considered admin.
 Putting the basic SQL injection for admin ( ` 'OR 1=1' `) in the URL with a random Salesperson it redirected me saying ` Database query failed. `.
 This tells me that the ` Find a Salesperson ` page is not properly sanitizing queries.
 So adding the double hyphen ` -- ` into the attack turns it to a comment which takes me to the admin account; or in this case `id=1`.

 <img src="SQL.gif">